jasmeet0915/GSoC23-OpenRobotics/README.md

   <img src="https://user-images.githubusercontent.com/23265149/262784333-bb55d5a7-0e33-4e7d-b69d-93f65f01ff94.png" />
 </p>

+Hello Everyone,

+This summer I was selected to work on `gz-sim` and `sdformat` as part of the Google Summer of Code Program 2023.
+My primary focus was the development of a feature enabling the automatic computation of Moments of Inertia for SDFormat Links in simulation.

+Throughout the program, I worked closely with my esteemed mentors, Addisu Taddese and Dharini Dutia, to make substantial contributions to the `gz-sim` and `sdformat` libraries.
+I am grateful to Open Robotics for providing me with this opportunity and I'm truly appreciative of the invaluable guidance and support provided by my mentors.
+This GSoC journey has been an immensely enriching learning experience!"

 ## Overview
 Setting physically plausible values for inertial parameters is crucial for an accurate simulation.
 However, these parameters are often complex to comprehend and visualize, and users may tend to enter wrong values leading to incorrect simulation.